What is HRM?

-HRM® is a digital health solution that enables clinicians using an OntarioMD-certified EMR to securely receive patient reports electronically from participating hospitals and specialty clinics.
+HRM® is a digital health solution that enables clinicians to securely receive patient reports electronically from participating hospitals and specialty clinics.

-HRM electronically delivers text-based Medical Record reports, (e.g. Discharge Summary), and transcribed Diagnostic Imaging (excluding image) reports from sending facilities directly into patients' chart, within the clinician's EMR.
+HRM electronically delivers Medical Record reports, (e.g. Discharge Summaries), and narrative Diagnostic Imaging (excluding images) reports from sending facilities directly into patients' chart, within the clinician's EMR.

+Just like the post office, HRM needs to know where to deliver your reports.
 Planning an office move?
 Switching to another Internet provider?
 Making a change to your Internet plan?
-Those scenarios could potentially mean a change to your static IP address.
-A change in static IP address will disrupt your HRM feed and you will stop receiving reports from hospitals and specialty clinics.
-HRM uses a network firewall that will only allow trusted IP addresses to connect to it.
-Any changes to a device's IP address must go through the standard firewall change request process.
-Don’t forget to notify OntarioMD at email@example.com and allow for a minimum of 7 business days from the time we receive your complete request with a valid IP address to ensure you don’t experience any disruption to HRM report delivery.
+Choosing a new EMR provider?
+These scenarios could potentially mean a change to your IT delivery location.
+A change in location will disrupt your HRM feed and you will stop receiving reports from hospitals and specialty clinics.
+HRM only delivers to locations it trusts, so if any of these scenarios apply to you don’t forget to notify OMD at firstname.lastname@example.org and allow for a minimum of 7 business days from the time we receive your complete request with a valid IP address to ensure you don’t experience any disruption to HRM report delivery.